Daniel Koat Mathews

-Daniel Koat Mathews (born 1937) is a Sudanese politician and Nuer leader, who has been effectively involved in the national politics for many years.
-He is now a major general in the Sudan People's Liberation Army.
+Daniel Koat Mathews (1937 – 4 September 2018), popularly known as DK Mathews, was a prominent politician and Nuer leader, who held several government positions and has been effectively involved in the national politics for many years.
+He was a major general in the Sudan People's Liberation Army now known as South Sudan People's Defense Forces.

 Biography

-Engineer Daniel Koat Mathews was born in the Upper Nile state county known as Kuanylualthoan or Nasir.
+Daniel Koat Mathews (DK) hail from Eastern Jikany Nuer People of Gaajiok (Gaat Majiok Ki̱r Kakër) clan of Yoal kën.
+He was born in KuanyLualThɔa̱n, Upper Nile State.
 He speaks Arabic, English, Ethiopian, Swedish and his native Nuer language.